 A huge part of their role is to be able to open up the play as soon as possible whenever they have the ball.
 The quicker they can work out where they should play the ball, the faster they can turn a defensive position into an attacking one for their team.

 A defensive midfielder needs to always be observing what is going on around him or her.

-Playing in the role of defensive midfielder requires an exceptionally high level of fitness.
+Playing in the role of defensive midfielder requires an exceptionally high level of fitness and stamina.
 It has been worked out that some of the highest performing midfielders can run over 7 miles(11km) in one 90 minute period.
 And research has shown that this includes “up to 1,300 changes in exercise intensity during a 90-minute game”.
 This is no small feat!